-The Graduate School does not tolerate discrimination in any form, such as race, color, religion, gender, national origin, age, disability, sexual orientation, or socio-economic status.
+The Graduate School does not tolerate discrimination in any form, such as race, ethnicity, religion, sex, gender identity, national origin, age, disability, sexual orientation, or socio-economic status.
 The Graduate School does not tolerate hate crimes, hazing, or sexual harassment.